KathiSa/climateindoorsimulation/Endpoints.md

   'start_year': 2022,
   'width': 4.0,
   'zone_name': 'RL_Office_27214585'},
- '  Version,22.2;\n\n  Timestep,6;\n\n  LifeCycleCost:Parameters,\n    Life Cycle Cost Parameters,  !- Name\n    EndOfYear,               !- Discounting Convention\n    ConstantDollar,          !- Inflation Approach\n    0.03,                    !- Real Discount Rate\n    ,                        !- Nominal Discount Rate\n    ,                        !- Inflation\n    ,                        !- Base Date Month\n    2011,                    !- Base Date Year\n    ,                        !- Service Date Month\n    2011,                    !- S
+ '  Version,22.2;\n\n  Timestep,6;\n\n  LifeCycleCost:Parameters,\n
+Life Cycle Cost Parameters,  !- Name\n    EndOfYear, !- Discounting Convention\n    ConstantDollar,
+!- Inflation Approach\n    0.03,
+!- Real Discount Rate\n    ,
+!- Nominal Discount Rate\n    ,
+!- Inflation\n    ,
+!- Base Date Month\n    2011,
+!- Base Date Year\n    ,
+!- Service Date Month\n    2011,
-.... ..... ..... .... .... ..... .... ...
+!- S.... ..... ..... .... .... ..... .... ...
 ```

 ## POST reopensim
-Will retrieve all data from the old simulation (from the simulation id which was passed with this request) and create a simulation ID in the database.
+Will retrieve all data from the old simulation (from the simulation ID which was passed with this request) and create a simulation ID in the database.
 It then automatically uploads all data from the old simulation to this new simulation.
 Afterwards the data can be changed if needed.

 URL: http://localhost:5000/reopensim